hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

     ggtitle("Normalized Strand Cross-Correlation")
 ```

-In our data, you can see that our antibody samples all have NSC values >1, while our input samples all have the minimum value of 1.
-This reflects the fact that our antibody samples have real signal (peaks), while our input samples are a representation of background noise.
+In our data, you can see that our antibody samples all have NSC values >1.

 <p align="center">
 <img src="../img/nsc.png"  width="800">